HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="recallissuewithoptions"></a>recall issue with options
-Voting method that allows [voters](#voter) to remove elected representatives from [office](#office) before their terms of [office](#office) expire.
+Vote variation that allows [voters](#voter) to remove elected representatives from [office](#office) before their terms of [office](#office) expire.
 The recall may involve not only the question of whether a particular officer should be removed, but also the question of naming a successor in the event that there is an affirmative [vote](#vote) for the recall.

 \#vvsg
 ## <a name="recallableballot"></a>recallable ballot